kirill-scherba/go-net-example/README.md

 # Teonet-go

 ## Requirements

 Teonet-go requires Go 1.2 or newer.
-Download the latest from: https://code.google.com/p/go/downloads/
+Download the latest from: <https://code.google.com/p/go/downloads/>

-Git is required for installing via go get.
+Git is required for installing via `go get`.

 A C compiler (gcc or clang) and the openssl library are required too.